Focus your efforts: Identifying what matters the most

 In the next blog in this series, we’ll continue this discussion by focusing on the concept of student mastery—and why mastery is a thoroughly achievable goal in the 2020–2021 school year.
 To read this blog, click here.

 Ready for more insights on using Renaissance Focus Skills to close gaps in student learning?
-Join us for a live webinar presented by Dr. Gene Kerns and Dr. Katie McClarty.
+Watch our on-demand webinar presented by Dr. Gene Kerns and Dr. Katie McClarty.

 Fogarty, R., Kerns, G., & Pete, B. (2017).
 Unlocking student talent: The new science of developing expertise.
 New York: Teachers College Press.